craftninja/jQuery-selector-practice/README.md

 * Fork
 * Clone
-* Turn on TravisCI for the fork by visiting https://travis-ci.org/profile/<github user name>, clicking the "Sync now" button and scrolling down to find the repository to build.
 * Create a new branch for your work using `git checkout -b v1`
 * Implement specs and code
 * Push using `git push -u origin v1`